shiraito/shiraito.github.io/research/index.md

 - [_Koizumi seiken no kenkyu \[The Koizumi Regime_\]](http://www.bokutakusha.com/books/2008/7.html)
   The Ikuo Kabashima Seminar, ed.
   Tokyo: Bokutakusha (October 2008)
-  1. "Honsho no mokuteki to kosei \[Introduction\]"
+  1. "Honsho no mokuteki to kosei" \[Introduction\]
-  2. "Koizumi seiken ki no shinioritei ruru to habatsu \[The Seniority Rule and Factions of the Liberal Democratic Party durint the Koizumi Administration\]"
+  2. "Koizumi seiken ki no shinioritei ruru to habatsu" \[The Seniority Rule and Factions of the Liberal Democratic Party durint the Koizumi Administration\]